 - (a) An aggrieved employee shall institute action under the provisions hereof within ten (10) days of the occurrence of the event being grieved by submitting the grievance in writing to the Division Director.
+The grievance shall state the specific contract provision or policy that is alleged to have been violated, the name of the grievant, the nature of the claimed loss, and the remedy sought.
 An earnest effort shall be made to settle the difference between the aggrieved employee and the Division Director for the purpose of resolving the matter.
 Failure by the grievant to act within the said ten (10) days shall be deemed to constitute an abandonment of the grievance. - (b) The Division Director shall render a decision in writing within five (5) days after receipt of the grievance.
+A failure to render a timely decision in writing shall constitute a denial of the grievance.